UbiquityRobotics/breadcrumb_learn/ConveyorBot/shell_tower/shell_tower_assembly.md

     ![Mounting shell 2](shell_mounting_3.jpg)
     <!-- ![Shell On Robot](shell_on_robot.png) -->

 8. Connect the shell switches into the switch board – emergency button behind the red switch and square power shell switch behind the black one.

+    There might be a loop cable connected into one of those connectors already.
+In that case you can disconnect it, but be sure to save it, it might come handy for future uses.

     ![Switch Cables](switch_cables.jpg)